mgechev/blog.mgechev.com/content/post/2017-11-11-faster-angular-applications-onpush-change-detection-immutable-part-1.md

 url: /2017/11/11/faster-angular-applications-onpush-change-detection-immutable-part-1/
 ---

-On AngularConnect 2017 in London I gave a talk called "Purely Fast".
-In the presentation I shown how step by step we can improve the performance of a business application.
-In the example I incorporated as many performance issues as possible which I faced over the past a couple of years developing enterprise Angular and AngularJS applications.
-After the presentation I got great feedback for the content so I decided to write a series of blog posts which aim to explain the content from "Purely Fast" in details.
+On AngularConnect 2017 in London, I gave a talk called "Purely Fast."
+In the presentation, I showed how step by step we can improve the performance of a business application.
+In the example, I incorporated as many performance issues as possible which I faced over the past a couple of years developing enterprise Angular and AngularJS applications.
+After the presentation, I got great feedback for the content, so I decided to write a series of blog posts which aim to explain the content from "Purely Fast" in details.

-In this part we will focus on immutable data structures and `OnPush` change detection.
+In this part, we will focus on immutable data structures and `OnPush` change detection.

 The code for this blog post is available at my [GitHub account](https://github.com/mgechev):